Ad-Deen/AUV-project-mechanical_design/Readme.md

 # AUV Mechanical Design - Evolution & Strategy

 ## Overview
-This repository documents the mechanical design considerations and evolution of our Autonomous Underwater Vehicle (AUV).
+This repository documents the mechanical design considerations and evolution of our Autonomous Underwater Vehicle (AUV) Project - Orca.
 The primary focus is on achieving optimal buoyancy, stability, and structural integrity while ensuring efficiency in underwater maneuverability.

 ## **Version 1: Initial Design & Challenges**